TeamOpenSmartGlasses/SmartGlassesManager/README.md

 Live Linux programmatic control of Android smart glasses running the Wearable Intelligence System app.

-Run this on any laptop or single-board-computer running Gnu/Linux and see the main repo:  for instructions on how to get the system running on the accompanying required Android Smart Glasses (ASG) and Android Smart Phone (ASP).
+Run this on any laptop or single-board-computer running Gnu/Linux.

 ### Android Smart Glasses